-The 5 kVA to 10 kVA models ship with a removable POD installed, see Terminal Block Connections on page 29, to make the electrical connections to the UPS.
-For removal, see the appropriate procedures in Maintenance on page 59.
+The 5 kVA to 10 kVA models ship with a removable power distribution box (POD) installed, see Terminal Block Connections on the next page, to make the electrical connections to the UPS.
+For removal, see the appropriate procedures in Maintenance on page 57.